Single AutoResponder

 Contents

-A Single AutoResponder is a one-time automatic e-mail message that is sent to your visitor upon submission of its matching "Submit" form.
+A Single Autoresponder is a one-time automatic email message that's sent to your visitor upon submission of its matching "Submit" form.

-- Receipt -- Use the body of your message to quickly refresh your visitor's memory as to why s/he is receiving this e-mail, before providing a copy of the submitted information for his or her own records.
+Receipt -- Use the body of your message to quickly refresh your visitor's memory as to why she's receiving this email, before providing a copy of the submitted information for her records.

-- Special "Thank you" -- Send a brief message to thank your visitor for his or her participation.
-You may want to include an invitation to return to your site again.
+Special "Thank you" -- Send a brief message to thank your visitor for his or her participation.
+Include an invitation to return to your site again.

 FBI! uses the Thank You page as a template.
 You can change any or all of its message to suit your particular situation.